coki333333-cmyk/world-updater/README.md

 I’ll soon update the README.md to give more instructions!! (i guess) ^^

+## More notes:
+the files are minified, but i am always sending the unminified version in .zip, so don't worry, if you want to check the code, you may feel free ^^

 final considerations:
 yes im extremely lazy and creating this took me a *little* while and honestly im very lazy to write something else on this readme.md =,) but thats alright